 In addition to guiding students in vocal technique and helping them get in their bodies, I am equipped to support students in building their musicianship and performance skills.
-I’m also equipped to teach diction in several languages including French, German, and Italian.
-I am committed to being a lifelong student and passing along wisdom to my students, therefore I study with acclaimed soprano and master teacher Nancy Olson Chatalas, and I’m a member of the National Association of Teachers of Singing.
-My vocal journey has taken me from mezzo-soprano to high soprano, which makes me uniquely suited to guide students going through a vocal transition.
+I can also teach diction in several languages including French, German, and Italian.
+I am committed to being a lifelong student and passing along wisdom to my students, therefore I study with master teachers such as Daniel Mobbs; recent teachers include Nancy Olson Chatalas and Linda Brice.
+Linda and then Nancy guided me as I transitioned from mezzo-soprano to high soprano; the twists and turns of my vocal journey have made me uniquely suited to guide students going through a vocal transition of any kind.
 I have experience working with transgender voices, as well as students recovering from vocal injury.

-I have sung with Opera San Jose, Ariose Singers, the Choral Arts Ensemble of Portland, and currently Light Opera of Portland.
-I also enjoy giving voice recitals featuring French art song, German lieder, opera arias, and modern music.
-In my free time, I enjoy reading, hiking, and spending time with my family.
+I have sung with Opera San Jose, Ariose Singers, the Choral Arts Ensemble of Portland, and Light Opera of Portland.
+I also enjoy offering sound healing sessions with live operatic vocals and sound healing instruments including crystal singing bowls, and giving voice recitals featuring French art song, German lieder, opera arias, modern music and sometimes my own original songs.
+In my free time, I enjoy reading, hiking, dancing and spending time with my family.

 RABBI DAVID KOSAK